 4) Uncheck the option.

-6. Use Security App
+6. Use a Security App

 7. Network Encryption App

-Your web-browsers are vulnerable and exposed to exploit.
+Your web-browsers are vulnerable and exposed to exploitation.
 Most of the common hacks are done by redirecting your web request to malicious server locations.
-Or your mobile is exposed through cookies when you are using a public Wi-Fi, other people can impersonate you and access your personal information and accounts like Facebook and other sites.
+Or your mobile is exposed through cookies when you are using public Wi-Fi, other people can impersonate you and access your personal information and accounts like Facebook and other sites.

 Perform regular backups